-Dr. Dham completed her fellowship in pediatric cardiology and a senior fellowship in advanced cardiac imaging fellowship at Children's National Medical Center.
+Dr. Dham joined the Children's National team in 2009.
+She completed her fellowship in pediatric cardiology and a senior fellowship in advanced cardiac imaging fellowship at Children's National Medical Center.
 Prior to this, her cardiology fellowship included training at Columbia University and Tulane University.
 Her clinical interests include echocardiography, heart failure, and inpatient and outpatient care.
 Dr. Dham is the lead cardiologist involved in Children's National's Cardiology-Oncology-Blood Disorders Clinic, a multidisciplinary clinic focusing on the cardiac evaluation and management of children and young adults with a history of malignancies and hematologic diseases.
-Her research is focused on echocardiography in the evaluation of patients with sickle cell disease and heart failure.
+Her research is focused on echocardiography in the evaluation of patients with sickle cell disease and heart failure as well as cardiac sequelae of chemotherapy.